-SSB is committed to ethical conduct of science and equitable opportunities for all members.
-Membership in the SSB is a privilege open to all who study or want to contribute to the conceptual unification of the biological sciences.
-Members are expected to act with integrity, transparency and respect for others, and to adhere to the SSB's Code of Ethics as enumerated below.
+SSE is committed to ethical conduct of science and equitable opportunities for all members.
+Membership in the SSE is a privilege open to all who study or want to contribute to the conceptual unification of the biological sciences.
+Members are expected to act with integrity, transparency and respect for others, and to adhere to the SSE's Code of Ethics as enumerated below.
 Unethical conduct has consequences that extend far beyond the individual researcher.

-Additionally, editorial roles (which include peer review roles), author roles, governance, leadership and committee roles, and roles as nominator, nominee and recipient of honors or awards in the SSB are privileges that may be earned by all who study or want to contribute to the conceptual unification of the biological sciences and whose conduct is consistent with SSB's values, goals, and expectations.
+Additionally, editorial roles (which include peer review roles), author roles, governance, leadership and committee roles, and roles as nominator, nominee and recipient of honors or awards in the SSE are privileges that may be earned by all who study or want to contribute to the Society's mission and whose conduct is consistent with SSE's values, goals, and expectations.

-As such, we expect members; those in (or being considered for) any editorial role, elected or appointed governance, leadership, or committee role, or leadership, honors or awards nominator, nominee, or recipient role; and those (including individuals and entities) that participate in or provide a service for SSB activities in any capacity (collectively and individually, "Covered Individuals"); to meet all standards of conduct that apply to their SSB or other professional endeavors and roles, wherever occurring or however affected.
-Authors who publish in any SSB-affiliated journal are also Covered Individuals.
-SSB may make decisions about whether to publish which, in its discretion, take conduct into account.
-When it decides to publish research of an individual whom SSB determines, under this Code of Ethics, has not met SSB's or other professional standards, SSB may note that the research is being published to disseminate knowledge, but should not be regarded as a determination of professional excellence in the field, which also considers inclusive conduct requirements.
-SSB's journals require adherence to the standards and practices of the Committee on Publication Ethics (https://publicationethics.org/).
+As such, we expect members; those in (or being considered for) any editorial role, elected or appointed governance, leadership, or committee role, or leadership, honors or awards nominator, nominee, or recipient role; and those (including individuals and entities) that participate in or provide a service for SSE activities in any capacity (collectively and individually, "Covered Individuals"); to meet all standards of conduct that apply to their SSE or other professional endeavors and roles, wherever occurring or however affected.
+Authors who publish in any SSE-affiliated journal are also Covered Individuals.
+SSE may make decisions about whether to publish which, in its discretion, take conduct into account.
+When it decides to publish research of an individual whom SSE determines, under this Code of Ethics, has not met SSE's or other professional standards, SSE may note that the research is being published to disseminate knowledge, but should not be regarded as a determination of professional excellence in the field, which also considers inclusive conduct requirements.
+Evolution and Evolution Letters require adherence to the standards and practices of the Committee on Publication Ethics (https://publicationethics.org/).

-SSB also expects Covered Individuals to not engage in violent or otherwise unethical misconduct in personal endeavors to the extent such misconduct could adversely affect their or others' experience, performance, participation or roles in SSB endeavors or could otherwise adversely affect SSB's mission, values, goals or reputation.
-SSB has the discretion in its judgment, exercised to protect or advance SSB's mission, values, goals and reputation, to determine when a

-Covered Individual's alleged or determined personal misconduct implicates the SSB Code of Ethics.
+SSE also expects Covered Individuals to not engage in violent or otherwise unethical misconduct in personal endeavors to the extent such misconduct could adversely affect their or others' experience, performance, participation, or roles in SSE endeavors or could otherwise adversely affect SSE's mission, values, goals, or reputation.
+SSE has the discretion in its judgment, exercised to protect or advance SSE's mission, values, goals and reputation, to determine when a Covered Individual's alleged or determined personal misconduct implicates the SSE Code of Ethics.
+However, conduct in an individual's personal affairs that is legal under applicable law does not violate the SSE Code of Ethics so long as the conduct is not undertaken in an SSE or other professional activity or role.

-These standards of conduct include, without limitation, the following "SSB Code of Ethics" which in this Policy mean the requirement to:
+These standards of conduct include, without limitation, the following "SSE Code of Ethics" which in this Policy mean the requirement to: